GWC-DCMB/curriculum-notebooks/paper/paper.md

 The national Girls Who Code organization provides a curriculum that teaches website and application development through programming languages like HTML and Java.
 However, our biomedical science graduate students generally have limited experience with these languages.
-Data Scientist was rated the #1 job in America by Glassdoor in 2016-2019, #3 in 2020, and #2 in 2021 (https://www.glassdoor.com/research/best-jobs-2019/#).
+Data Scientist was rated the #1 job in America by Glassdoor in 2016-2019, #3 in 2020, and #2 in 2021 [@stansell_breaking_2019].
 We believe career exploration in data science will optimally prepare our students for careers that provide financial stability.
 By leveraging the data science expertise of our Club facilitators, we created a specialized curriculum focused on computational data science in the Python programming language.

-Girls Who Code encourages participants to learn programming skills while working on an Impact Project website or application throughout the Club (https://hq.girlswhocode.com/project-gallery?).
+Girls Who Code encourages participants to learn programming skills while working on an Impact Project website or application throughout the Club [@hq_gallery_2021].
 We created an open source Data Science curriculum that teaches the requisite Python and statistics skills to complete a Capstone Project, which is a data analysis project on a data set of interest.
-Using this curriculum, we employ participatory live coding as used by The Carpentries (pmid:24715981) which is an effective method that engages learners (https://doi.org/10.1371/journal.pcbi.1008090).
+Using this curriculum, we employ participatory live coding as used by The Carpentries which is an effective method that engages learners [@wilson_software_2016; @nederbragt_ten_2020].
-With paired activities our curriculum follows the “I do, we do, you do” didactic paradigm (Fisher D, Frey N. Better Learning Through Structured Teaching: A Framework for the Gradual Release of Responsibility.
-ASCD; 2013.).
+With paired activities our curriculum follows the “I do, we do, you do” didactic paradigm [@fisher_better_2013].
 We provide open-source resources for both in-person and virtual versions of our curriculum, including videos corresponding to each lesson.
 While we developed this curriculum for our Girls Who Code Club and Summer Experience, we believe that it can be widely used for teaching introductory coding for data science.